sprockeelsd/Progressions-and-Modulations/README.md

 # ChordProgression
-This repository is home to a Constraint programming project aiming to generate successions of chords respecting the rules of tonal music.
+This repository is home to a Constraint programming project aiming to generate successions of chords respecting the rules of tonal music that is part of the ***Harmoniser*** project.
 It can produce chord progressions expressed as chord degrees in a tonality along with a quality and a state, and can account for modulations.
 It uses [Diatony](https://github.com/sprockeelsd/Diatony) to generate a 4-voice texture